CP Jois, FRAeS

 He taught for a decade at the College of Computing and Digital Media at DePaul University in Chicago.
 He currently teaches aeronautics at Embry-Riddle Aeronautical University‘s College of Aviation.
 More recently, he has begun teaching aerospace topics at the Department of Mechanical and Aerospace Engineering at the University of South Florida in its newly launched Aerospace Engineering program.
 He also heads up USF’s Aerospace Lab.

-Classes taught include Software Requirements Engineering, Software Quality Assurance, AGILE Methods, The Air Transportation System, Project Management in Aviation/Aerospace, Remote Pilot Operations, Mapping Apps and Data Collection, Special Topics in Aeronautical Science, and Special Topics in Aeronautical Science and Unmanned Aircraft Systems.
+Classes taught include Software Requirements Engineering, Software Quality Assurance, AGILE Methods, Machine Learning and Models, The Air Transportation System, Project Management in Aviation/Aerospace, Remote Pilot Operations, Flight Theory, Machine Learning in Aviation, Mapping Apps and Data Collection, Special Topics in Aeronautical Science, and Unmanned Aircraft Systems.

 Astronomy and Astrology Work